opensafely/documentation/docs/getting-started.md

 `output/input.csv`, and that it would normally be considered highly sensitive data.
 What you see here reproduces exactly what would happen on a real, secure server, but with *dummy data* which contains no real patient information.
-Remember this is a blank study, read on below to generate *dummy data* values.
+Because we haven't modified the template blank study yet, this file is empty - we'll generate some dummy data values in the next section.
 1. If you run `opensafely run run_all` for a second time, you'll see the command does nothing (because there's already a file at `output/input.csv`):
 ```shell-session